In this article

 You'll also need to include other information about your business, like its name and corporate structure, its contact information, the size of your business, its current and projected revenues, and its date of registration.
 Once you’ve filled out the application, the card issuer will review and verify the information and then let you know whether you’ve been approved.
 Some card issuers will complete the verification process instantly, while others might take a few days.

-There are different types of EIN-only business credit cards to consider based on your business's needs.
+There are different types of EIN-only business credit cards you might consider based on your business's needs.
 Here are the card options to look at:

 Corporate business credit cards